 For us, worship is not a show to be done with the goal of entertainment.
 The point is not pomp and circumstance either.
 Rather, our ceremonies (standing, bowing, hymnals, and the like) are driven directly by our conviction that God Himself is present in His risen Body and Blood for us.
 That He speaks in His Word and the Absolution, and that He is paying close attention to our prayers.
 Our services are not spontaneous, but rather planned and deliberate, resembling the way Christians have been worshipping for centuries.
 In other words, it is formal in its tone rather than chatty, and that it takes up topics of the utmost importance and eternal consequence.
-The sermons then toward formality as well.

 The Word of God is preached through Law and Gospel.
 Our pastor’s sermons are also planned and deliberate.
 He prepares all week for the sermons with intentional study, always seeking to be relevant and preach sermons that are contemporary to the needs of the people, taking note of what is going on in the culture around us.

 Some Lutherans in America have taken up the trappings of the dominant Protestant culture in America, or worse, the entertainment industry.
 We have resisted–not because we are just conservative and reject change for the sake of doing things the way they “have always been done.”
 But rather, we are fully committed to the Holy Scriptures, the Book of Concord, the study of the historic liturgy, and therefore receive our Lutheran heritage, including ceremonies, as grateful recipients.